Tremus/ghost_docs/docs.md

 -   **Reset points:** Resets points to a the default triangle shape.
 -   **Random shape:** Randomly places points based on the X/Y grid.
 Increasing the number of X or Y grid points will increase the complexity of the generated shapes and vice versa.
--   **Random sequence:** Randly places ramp and step shapes on the grid based on the X/Y grid.
+-   **Random sequence:** Randomly places ramp and step shapes on the grid based on the X/Y grid.
 Increasing the number of X or Y grid points will increase the complexity of the generated shapes and vice versa.
 -   **Set shape on OSC (X):** Renders the LFO shape to a wavetable shape and replaces the wavetable used by the current oscillator
 -   **Add shape to OSC (X):** Renders the LFO shape to a wavetable shape and appends it to the current oscillators wavetable.
 -   **Copy LFO to:** Copy parameter settings and parameter modulations to another LFO.